 Melanoma, the deadliest form of skin cancer, usually develops within moles, although it can also surface as a sudden dark spot.
 Watch for growths that are getting darker, are asymmetrical, have irregular borders, or vary in color.

 If you notice any of these skin cancer warning signs, you can get the care you need at Integrated Dermatology of Waterbury.

-When you come into Integrated Dermatology of Waterbury for your skin cancer screening, Dr. Alter evaluates your skin from head to toe.
-He takes skin biopsies from wherever he sees abnormal or suspicious growths.
+When you come into Integrated Dermatology of Waterbury for your skin cancer screening, Dr. Cheng evaluates your skin from head to toe.
+She takes skin biopsies from wherever she sees abnormal or suspicious growths.
 If you have a positive skin cancer biopsy, your treatment plan may include: